 Do you hate your middle of the night pumping session?
-No one enjoys them – waking up and hooking yourself up to a breast pump at 3AM isn’t anyone’s idea of fun.
+Waking up and hooking yourself up to a breast pump at 3AM isn’t most people’s idea of fun.
 It doesn’t have to be terrible, though!
-Here are three ways to make middle of the night pumping sessions (also known as MOTN pumps) easier – and get back to sleep faster after you’re done pumping.
+Here are three ways to make middle of the night pumping sessions (also known as MOTN pumps) easier.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.

 1. Hook Yourself Up to Pump and Go Back to Sleep

 One option (if you’re pumping at night while baby sleeps) is to wake up, hook yourself up to pump, and go back to sleep.